microsoft/vscode-docs/docs/setup/linux.md

 Once you have installed VS Code, these topics will help you learn more about VS Code:

-* [Installing Additional Components](/docs/setup/additional-components.md) - Learn how to install Git, Node.js, and TypeScript as well as tools like Yeoman.
+* [Additional Components](/docs/setup/additional-components.md) - Learn how to install Git, Node.js, TypeScript and tools like Yeoman.
 * [The Basics](/docs/editor/codebasics.md) - A quick orientation around VS Code.
-* [User/Workspace Settings](/docs/customization/userandworkspace.md) - Learn how to configure VS Code to your preferences through user and workspace settings.
+* [User/Workspace Settings](/docs/customization/userandworkspace.md) - Learn how to configure VS Code to your preferences through settings.

 ## Common Questions